chrisvanmeer/hashitalks-2022-benelux/presentation.md

 -> # Setup / Consul <-

-* Creates self Consul CA, server and client certificates
+* Creates a Consul CA, server and client certificates
 * Creates an encryption key
 * Consul is bootstrapped - token is saved on workstation
 * Several Consul policies are created